stateful/docs.runme.dev/docs/configuration/auto-save.md

 ![extn](../../static/img/autosaveextension.png)

-2. **Toggle Auto-Save On/Off:** You have the flexibility to quickly turn the Auto-Save feature on or off.
+2. **Toggle Auto-Save On/Off:** You have the flexibility to quickly switch the Auto-Save feature on or off.
 This can be done directly from the top of your Markdown (.md) file.
 A simple toggle switch allows for easy control, ensuring that you can activate or deactivate Auto-Save as per your workflow requirements.

 ![autosave-on/off](../../static/img/autosave-on:off.png)

-(Optional) **Activate Auto-Save as a default:** Within the settings, you will find an option for Auto-Save.
-Click on “Yes” to enable this feature as a default.
-This action configures the system to automatically save the output of each cell execution.
+(**Optional**) **Activate Auto-Save as a default:** Within the settings, you will find an option for Auto-Save.
+Click on “**Yes”** to enable this feature as a default.

+This action configures the system to automatically save the output of each executed cell.

 ![autosave-yes](../../static/img/autosave-yes.png)

 ### Storage and Accessibility

 - **Cloud Storage:** All auto-saved content is securely stored in a dedicated cell on the Runme Cloud.
 This ensures that your data is not only saved in real-time but is also accessible from any location, provided you have internet access.
 - **Data Integrity and Security:** The Auto-Save feature is designed with data integrity and security in mind.
 Your work is saved in a consistent state, reducing the risk of data loss due to unexpected interruptions.

 ![auto-save](../../static/img/runme-cloud.png)